 Many schools do not have two-way intercom systems, so a teacher seeing an armed attacker in a hallway may have no way–other than their own cell phone, which may or may not work inside the school–to notify the office, warn other teachers, or to call the police, short of running down that same hallway to do it in person.
 While the police speed toward the building, a process that will take at least five, if not many more, minutes, children and teachers will die.
 That, at least, is indisputable.

 Tragically, cities and states that use every legislative trick in the book to disarm their law-abiding citizens have high crime rates, and higher murder rates.
-Circa 2019, Baltimore, Chicago, Detroit and other usual suspect cities are experiencing record numbers of shootings and murders by gunfire, and due to the Ferguson Effect, police officers, to protect themselves, are avoiding criminals.
+Circa 2020, Baltimore, Chicago, Detroit and other usual suspect cities are experiencing record numbers of shootings and murders by gunfire.
+Cities like Portland, Seattle, Minneapolis and others are not only trying to do away with their police agencies, their feckless response to rampant lawlessness is causing violent and property crime rates to skyrocket.
+Due to the Ferguson Effect, police officers, to protect themselves, are avoiding criminals.

 One can safely believe the numbers are significantly higher than official records would indicate.
-Many Americans take the Second Amendment at its word, and refuse to recognize any governmental power to restrict the right to self-defense (governments have powers; individuals have rights).
+Many Americans take the Second Amendment at its word, and refuse to recognize any governmental power to infringe on the right to self-defense (governments have powers; individuals have rights).
 Such people are unlikely to respond to surveys.
-Add in the number of people whose vehicles contain handguns and long guns, and the numbers are likely much higher.
+Add in the number of people that regularly carry handguns and long guns in their vehicles, and the numbers are likely much higher.

 Those already licensed for concealed carry provide a ready pool for schools.
 Many people assume the police are all expert shots.
 Not so.
 Many police officers are required to qualify with their firearms only once a year.
 The courses of fire are commonly easy–a trend that government mandates to ensure “diversity” in police forces has made necessary–and passing scores laughably generous.
-Many officers fire their weapons only once yearly (and clean them less often).
+Many officers fire their weapons only once yearly (and clean them less often, if at all).

-Publicizing that teachers are allowed to carry, suggesting they are carrying, but taking pains to ensure no one knows who or how many are armed in any given school, will confer upon all teachers, students and schools the benefit of making every school a harder target.
+Publicizing that teachers are allowed to carry, suggesting they are carrying, but taking pains to ensure no one knows who or how many are armed in any given school, will confer upon all teachers, students and schools in that school district the benefit of making every school a harder target.
 This is so even if no one is carrying, but no rational person should ever rely on bluffing where lives are at risk.
-This kind of information will tend to be leaked, and someone will always call such a bluff.
+This kind of information will tend to be leaked, and someone will always call that kind of bluff.

 No one should be required to carry a firearm against their will.
 Even if one school in a district has no one on campus carrying a concealed weapon, as long as the public doesn’t know that but reasonably believes that some are, the school retains the deterrent effect of appearing to be a harder target.
 Schools need all the deterrence they can get.

 Anyone planning a school attack, knowing the Smallville School District allowed concealed carry, even encouraged it, but the Pleasantville School district next door did not, would surely attack the easier target.
 Terrorists and school shooters are deterred only when they believe their mission might be thwarted, which tends to cause them to shift to a softer target.
-Currently, virtually every American elementary and secondary school is a soft target.
+Currently, all but a handful of American elementary and secondary school are soft targets.

 Q: THE POLICE ARE HIGHLY TRAINED.
 TEACHERS CAN’T HAVE THAT SAME LEVEL OF TRAINING.
 WON’T THEY DO WORSE THAN POLICE OFFICERS?